mflova/lazy-type-hint/README.md

 ## Fine tuning type hint generation: All features

-Different strategies can be passed to the initializer in order to fine tune the type hint generations.
-These are:
+`LazyTypeHint` offers a range of strategies that can be passed to the initializer to customize the tool's behavior and refine the generation of type hints:

 ### Data structure validation

-Make use `if_type_hint_exists` in order to define the strategy to follow if type hints were already generated. `validate` will perform string based validation with respect to the previously generated type hints for the same `class_name`
+Use `if_type_hint_exists` to specify the strategy if type hints were already generated.
+`validate` provides a string-based validation with respect to the previously generated type hints for the same `class_name`

 ```py
 from lazy_type_hint import LazyTypeHintLive